sarveshdutt17feb/Book-Store/README.md

 # Book-Store
-written following api endpoints for Book crud operation as well as used authentication
+<b>written following api endpoints for Book crud operation as well as used authentication</b>

 Expreess.Router() used when you want to create a new router object in your program to handle requests.
 Multiple requests can be easily differentiated with the help of the Router() function in Express.